joelgrus/dspatbot/README.md

 # DSPatbot - a DSPy chatbot

-Just playing with how to make a multi-turn chatbot using DSPy.
+Just playing with how to make a multi-turn, tool-calling chatbot using DSPy.
 I couldn't find any simple examples.
 It uses `dspy.ReAct` in an infinite loop and maintains a history per "session_id".

 ```